josephoaks/SUSE/SUMA_Setup.md

 ## Configuration of SUSE Manager
-Step 1: setup the organization and set the administrator user/password
+1. set up the organization and set the administrator user/password
+2. add product via Admin -> Setup Wizard -> Products

 Your SUMA server is now ready to be used, from here there are several ways to go about setting up and using SUMA.